-Interviews - Will they be online or face to face?
+Interviews - Will they be online or face-to-face?

-The arrangements for interviews will be confirmed at a later date.
-However, it is highly likely that they will be conducted online in March 2021.
-There will be two separate interviews, one with an Academic-Research panel and the other with a Professional-Personal panel.
+Interviews will be online again this year.
+There will be two separate interviews, one with an Academic-Research panel and the other with a Professional-Personal panel, both on the same day.
 Interview marks from both panels are equally weighted.